What Now? How to Capitalize On Prospect Screening Results

 Capacity – does your prospect have enough wealth to contribute a major gift?

-To help guide the ranking and prioritization process, PROscreen includes the PROscore system.
-Using the millions of wealth, biographic, and philanthropic records in Prospect Research Online, the PROscore calculates how a prospect ranks in terms of propensity, affinity, and capacity.
-Click here for more information about PROscore.
-For now, let’s discuss how to integrate new prospects into your major gift pipeline.
+To help guide the ranking and prioritization process, iWave Screening includes the iWave Score.
+Using the billions of wealth, biographic, and philanthropic records in iWave, the iWave Score calculates how a prospect ranks in terms of propensity, affinity, and capacity.

 Integrate prospects into the pipeline